1. News

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Ares.

-Ares is a high-quality business worth owning.
+There is a lot to like about Ares.
 For starters, its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months.
 On top of that, its expanding fee-related earnings shows the asset management business is generating more profits, and its AUM growth was exceptional over the last five years.

-Wall Street analysts have a consensus one-year price target of $183.60 on the company (compared to the current share price of $163.06).
+Wall Street analysts have a consensus one-year price target of $185.31 on the company (compared to the current share price of $130.92), implying they see 41.5% upside in buying Ares in the short term.